grame-cncm/faustwebsite/_posts/2016-06-30-faust-interpreter.markdown

 The interpreter backend translates the FIR intermediate language into instructions for a virtual machine.
 A pure C++ interpreter for this instruction set has been implemented.

-#### Running and perfomances ####
+#### Running and performances ####

 The interpreter backend translates the FIR intermediate language into instructions for a virtual machine.
-A pure C++ interpreter for this instruction set has been implemented.
 It allows to run programs about **4 to 5 slower than native speed**.
-Moreover this interpreter can be compiled in a special 'trace' mode to automatically detect various execution errors : invalid heap access, mathematical errors or warnings (division by zero, interger overloading....) which helps us to check the compiler semantic and code generation quality.
+Moreover this interpreter can be compiled in a special 'trace' mode to automatically detect various execution errors : invalid heap access, mathematical errors or warnings (division by zero, integer overloading....) which helps us to check the compiler semantic and code generation quality.

 #### Deployment ####